graphql/graphql-spec/spec/Section 2 -- Language.md

   - "Carriage Return (U+000D)" "New Line (U+000A)"

-Like white space, line terminators are used to improve the legibility of source text, any amount may appear before or after any other token and have no significance to the semantic meaning of a GraphQL Document.
+Like white space, line terminators are used to improve the legibility of source text and separate lexical tokens, any amount may appear before or after any other token and have no significance to the semantic meaning of a GraphQL Document.
 Line terminators are not found within any other token.